keepthrifty/keepthrifty.github.io/_posts/2017-08-29-best-family-vacation-on-budget-road-trip.md

 Where you choose to sleep can have a big impact on your budget.
 Unless you're picking cockroach-infested motels, your nightly lodging can easily eat up half of your budget or more.

-As you plan out our route, hotel stays are one of the things to pick out first.
+As you plan out your route, hotel stays are one of the things to pick out first.
 We've found that it's much easier to pick the place you want to sleep and settle for where you have to eat than the other way around.

 Using the daily schedule, you can trace your rough route to see how far you can get each day and pick a few target cities to research for lodging in the area of your daily driving limit.